-Advanced Materials & Catalysts: We are a global supplier of finished silica catalyst, catalyst supports and functionalized silicas necessary to produce high performing plastics and to enable sustainable chemistry.
-This segment includes our 50% interest in the Zeolyst Joint Venture, where we are a leading global supplier of specialty zeolites used in catalysts that supports the production of sustainable fuels, remove nitrogen oxides from diesel engine emissions and that are broadly applied in refining and petrochemical processes.
+Advanced Materials & Catalysts: We are a global supplier of finished silica catalyst, catalyst supports and functionalized silicas necessary to produce high performing plastics and to enable sustainable chemistry through our Advanced Silicas business.
+This segment also includes our 50% interest in the Zeolyst Joint Venture, where we are a leading global supplier of specialty zeolites used in catalysts that supports the production of sustainable fuels, remove nitrogen oxides from diesel engine emissions and that are broadly applied in refining and petrochemical processes.